 List unit: Which unit is the basis of the list?
 This parameter is only necessary if a list transcription has been selected under „Transform“.

 Stylesheet: Which (XSL) stylesheet should be applied to the transcription?
-If you leave the field blank o stylesheet will be used and the output will be in XML.
-Suitable stylesheets can be found on the EXMARaLDA website under „Download“
+If you leave the field blank no stylesheet will be used and the output will be in XML.
+Suitable stylesheets can be found on the EXMARaLDA website under „Download“.

 Output: Which file type should the output be?
-You can choose between HTML, XML, TXT and „other“
+You can choose between HTML, XML, TXT and „other“.

 Various transformation scenarios are available.
 These make use of stylesheets that are integrated in the code (EXMARaLDA.jar).